Updated May 26, 2023

 Example #3 – Search Path

 Sometimes we create synonyms by using database links or paths.
 At that time, we used this function as follows.

 The above statement shows the search path command to see the existing schema.
 Illustrate the end result of the above declaration by using the following snapshot.

 Example #4 – DROP Synonyms

 On the other hand, we can DROP synonyms.
 So let’s see how we can DROP synonyms in PostgreSQL.
 Suppose users need to delete synonyms at that time, and users use the following syntax as follows.

 Drop public synonym synonyms name;

-In the above syntax, we use the drop synonym command to delete synonyms.
-When we want to delete synonyms but two synonyms have the same name at that time we check whether the schema is qualified or not.
+We use the drop synonym command to delete synonyms in the above syntax.
+When we want to delete synonyms but two synonyms have the same name at that time, we check whether the schema is qualified.

 Example #5 – Synonym Dictionary

-PostgreSQL provides a synonyms dictionary function to the user and it is used to replace words with synonyms.
+PostgreSQL provides the user with a synonyms dictionary function and is used to replace words with synonyms.
 Synonyms dictionary is used to overcome the similar word problem.
-For example, suppose our schema has two similar words like Paris and Pari.
+For example, suppose our schema has two similar words, Paris and Pari.
 So with the help of a synonyms dictionary, we solve that problem.